Skip to main content

 You can select more than one delivery method for a single notification.

-To edit a pipeline notification, click the pencil icon next to it.
+To edit a pipeline notification, click the icon next to it and select Edit.
 Modify your previous selections as needed, then click Save to apply the changes.
-To permanently remove a pipeline notification, click the bin icon next to the pencil icon.
+To permanently delete a pipeline notification, click the icon next to it and select Delete.
 Then click Delete to confirm the deletion.

 If you change your mind, you can cancel the deletion action by clicking Cancel in the confirmation dialog.